-Occupational hygienists are responsible for identifying, assessing and controlling health hazards in the workplace.
-They understand how chemical, physical and biological agents may affect the health of the workforce and, in turn, the health of the business.
+As an occupational hygienist, you may work in a range of settings, including factories, offices and building sites.
+You'll need to understand how chemical, physical and biological agents may affect the health of the workforce and, in turn, the health of the business.

-You'll need to concentrate on the short and long-term effects on health arising from both acute and chronic exposure to hazards, and will enable organisations to respond effectively to legislative requirements.
+You'll be concerned with controlling workplace health risks in practical and cost-effective ways by assessing and resolving practical problems.
+This will involve looking at the short and long-term health effects, caused by both acute and chronic exposure to hazards, and helping organisations to respond effectively to legislative requirements.

 Occupational hygienists may also be known as industrial hygienists.

 These can include:

 - biological - bacteria, parasites, viruses, enzymes and other proteins

 - chemical - liquids, gases, dusts, fumes, vapours

 - ergonomic - posture, motion, musculoskeletal loadings, manual handling, workplace layout, controls and displays